LIS

 "Surveillance" means the ongoing systematic collection, analysis, and interpretation of outcome-specific data for use in the planning, implementation, and evaluation of public health practice.
 A surveillance system includes the functional capacity for data analysis as well as the timely dissemination of these data to persons who can undertake effective prevention and control activities.

-"Toxic substance" means any substance, including any raw materials, intermediate products, catalysts, final products, or by-products of any manufacturing operation conducted in a commercial establishment, that has the capacity, through its physical, chemical or biological properties, to pose a substantial risk of death or impairment either immediately or over time, to the normal functions of humans, aquatic organisms, or any other animal but not including any pharmaceutical preparation which deliberately or inadvertently is consumed in such a way as to result in a drug overdose.
+"Toxic substance" means any substance, including any raw materials, intermediate products, catalysts, final products, or by-products of any manufacturing operation conducted in a commercial establishment, that has the capacity through its physical, chemical, or biological properties to pose a substantial risk of death or impairment either immediately or over time to the normal functions of humans, aquatic organisms, or any other animal but not including any pharmaceutical preparation, which deliberately or inadvertently is consumed in such a way as to result in a drug overdose.

-"Tuberculosis, active disease" (also "active tuberculosis disease" and "active TB disease"), as defined by § 32.1-49.1 of the Code of Virginia, means a disease caused by an airborne microorganism and characterized by the presence of either (i) a specimen of sputum or other bodily fluid or tissue that has been found to contain tubercle bacilli as evidenced by culture or nucleic acid amplification, including preliminary identification by rapid methodologies; (ii) a specimen of sputum or other bodily fluid or tissue that is suspected to contain tubercle bacilli as evidenced by smear, and where sufficient clinical and radiographic evidence of active tuberculosis disease is present as determined by a physician licensed to practice medicine in Virginia; or (iii) sufficient clinical and radiographic evidence of active tuberculosis disease as determined by the commissioner is present, but a specimen of sputum or other bodily fluid or tissue containing, or suspected of containing, tubercle bacilli is unobtainable.
+"Tuberculosis, active disease" (also "active tuberculosis disease" and "active TB disease"), as defined by § 32.1-49.1 of the Code of Virginia, means a communicable disease caused by an airborne microorganism and characterized by the presence of either (i) a specimen of sputum or other bodily fluid or tissue that has been found to contain tubercle bacilli as evidenced by culture or nucleic acid amplification, including preliminary identification by rapid methodologies; (ii) a specimen of sputum or other bodily fluid or tissue that is suspected to contain tubercle bacilli as evidenced by smear, and where sufficient clinical and radiographic evidence of active tuberculosis disease is present as determined by a physician licensed to practice medicine in Virginia; or (iii) sufficient clinical and radiographic evidence of active tuberculosis disease as determined by the commissioner is present, but a specimen of sputum or other bodily fluid or tissue containing, or suspected of containing, tubercle bacilli is unobtainable.

 Statutory Authority

-§ 32.1-42 of the Code of Virginia.
+§§ 32.1-12, 32.1-35, and 32.1-42 of the Code of Virginia.

 Historical Notes

 Derived from VR355-28-100 § 1.1, eff.
 July 1, 1993; amended, Virginia Register Volume 15, Issue 6, eff.
 January 6, 1999; Errata, 15:8 VA.R.
 1099 January 4, 1999; amended, Virginia Register Volume 20, Issue 21, eff.
 July 28, 2004; Volume 23, Issue 15, eff.
 May 2, 2007; Volume 27, Issue 13, eff.
 March 28, 2011; Volume 33, Issue 2, eff.
-October 20, 2016.
+October 20, 2016; Volume 36, Issue 6, eff.
+December 26, 2019; Volume 41, Issue 26, eff.
+September 10, 2025.

 Part II